Your details have been received

 Several bars along Long Beach operate sunset sessions with DJs or live musicians playing laid back tunes as day turns to night.
 A couple of bars on Long and Klong Khong beaches take it to the next level on certain nights of the week having techno beach parties complete with glow in the dark themes with neon body paint and light and live fire shows until the sun comes up.
 Mushroom Bar situated on Klong Khong beach is notorious for hosting wild Full Moon and Half Moon parties.
 They are not as grand as the Koh Phangan parties but are still as popular.

-The most popular areas to stay are on Long, Ba Kantiang and Klong Khong beaches.
+The most popular areas to stay in are the beautiful beaches of Long, Ba Kantiang and Klong Khong beaches.
+These are also the popular beaches among all the beaches of Ko Lanta.
 For those looking to party, any of these options will suffice.
 For families, Klong Nin or Klong Dao beach will be most suitable.
-For visitors looking for a bit of historical ambience, then Lanta Old Town is a good choice.
+For visitors looking for a bit of historical ambience and memorable pictures, then Lanta Old Town is a good choice.
 For the budget-conscious, Phra Ae Beach has a good array of budget-friendly accommodation, food and drinks.
+Phra Ae Beach is more commonly known as Long Beach and it is the second main beach from the northern end of the island.
+Phra Ae Beach is a long relaxed beach with shallow surf, shaded areas with beach bars nearby and resort accommodations and is the perfect place for a quiet relaxing vacation.

 Discover Thailand's top must-see destinations & everything you need to know for your next trip to "the land of Smiles".